abodmicheal/talktik/README.md

 ### About Talktik

 Talktik is a flexible react library which helps customers communicate with a customer service representative.
-Talktik allows the admin chat directly from your react web app, giving you the privilage to select a path name on your domain. see below for example: https://your-website-domain-name/admin-support
+Talktik allows you the admin chat directly from your react web app, giving you the privilage to select a path name on your domain. see below for example: https://your-website-domain-name/admin-support